SimonVerhoeven/archunit-demo/README.md

 };
 ````

-An example can be found [here](src\test\java\dev\simonverhoeven\archunitdemo\customization\CustomConceptsTest.java) where we check all our fields in our constants are defined as `Static` and `Final`.
+An example can be found in the [CustomConceptsTest](src\test\java\dev\simonverhoeven\archunitdemo\customization\CustomConceptsTest.java) where we check all our fields in our constants are defined as `Static` and `Final`.
 You can transform to other concepts such as a BookModule for example.

 ### Display format